Least Terns and Piping Plovers

 Piping plovers arrive in Nebraska in mid-April and begin nesting in early May, then typically migrate back to their winter ground in mid to late July.
 Piping plovers most commonly lay 4 eggs in a scrape in the sand lined with pebbles.

-Least terns arrive in Nebraska in late May and begin nesting soon after with peak nesting being the first weak in June.
+Least terns arrive in Nebraska in late May and begin nesting soon after with peak nesting being the first week in June.
 Least terns most commonly lay three eggs in a simple scrape in the sand.
 Least terns can typically be found in Nebraska until late August.

 To evaluate success, NPPD monitors the number of nests and number of fledglings for each species.
 A fledgling is a young bird that has learned how to fly, typically by about 21 days of age.
 As of the end of the 2014 nesting season, NPPD nesting sites have had 818 least tern nests and produced 856 fledged least terns.
 In addition the sites had 311 piping plover nests and produced 437 fledged piping plovers.
 Over 90% of all fledged young for both least terns and piping plovers have come from the three sandpits.